Last Updated on September 30, 2021

 When you shop, choose the least packaged option so you can vote for less waste with your dollars.
 Some of these decisions are easy.
 Skip the apples bagged in plastic and put your fruit in your own reusable bag, or shop the bulk bins for rice and beans.
 Buying dried beans unpackaged in bulk rather than purchasing cans will save you money and keep your food away from the plastic lining in most cans these days.
 We fill our mason jars with flour, oats, beans, coconut, pepitas, sunflower seeds, and more and use them in favorite recipes like overnight oats, homemade split pea soup, and hearty vegan white bean soup.

 Some zero waste choices are harder.
 My town’s coop carries two types of cucumbers when the growing season ends: local cucumbers that come shrink wrapped in plastic or cucumbers flown in from other states.
 While I prefer to buy local and local usually tastes better, I can’t support all that stupid shrink wrap.
-Mostly we try to eat seasonally and shift to eating more of the amazing carrots from our CSA in fall and winter, but on those few occasions when we want a cucumber I’ll get the ones from Mexico.
+Mostly we try to eat seasonally and shift to eating more of the amazing carrots we get from our CSA in fall and winter, but on those few occasions when we want a cucumber I’ll get the ones from Mexico.

 Slowly solutions are developing for more of what’s called a circular economy, meaning that instead of the take-make-waste model prevailing in the last few decades, we try to make products that can be endlessly reused without trashing the planet.